 - Use engine oil approved to the proper specification and of the proper viscosity grade.
 See "Selecting the Right Engine Oil" in this section. - Check the engine oil level regularly and maintain the proper oil level.
-See "Checking Engine Oil" and "When to Add Engine Oil" in this section.
+See "Checking Engine Oil" and "When to Add Engine Oil" in this section. - Change the engine oil at the appropriate time.
+See Engine Oil Life System

-- Always dispose of engine oil properly.
+292. - Always dispose of engine oil properly.
 See "What to Do with Used Oil" later in this section.